 "It's about getting people the care that they need quickly, so that they can stay at home if possible," Emily Funnell, Advanced Nurse Practitioner, explains.
-"We make interventions as early as possible - ideally before someone's needs are so acute that a hospital trip is inevitable."
+"We make

 Made up of nurses, nurse associates and HCAs, the clinical team can visit people in their own homes and provide assessment, investigations and review diagnostics, as well as prescribe appropriate medication and monitor a patient's condition.
 Patients will normally be under the team's care for up to five days, but in some cases it can be longer.